RonaldYu/The-Trust-Hackathon-2018-Oracle/README.md

 # The-Trust-Hackathon-2018-Oracle

-The best visualization and creative data application for The Trust Hackathon honor dateJul 2018  honor issuerOracle Cloud and The Prince's Trust
+The best visualization and creative data application for The Trust Hackathon

+Date: Jul 2018

+Issuer: Oracle Cloud and The Prince's Trust

-honor descriptionWe were successful in integrating a variety of open data sets with different granularities of time and geography.
+We were successful in integrating a variety of open data sets with different granularities of time and geography.

 1. Combining education and employment data through geography data